-Note: this feature is in beta, and is currently available by request only.
-This help article is under development.
+Note: this feature is currently available by request only.

 The best way to use InfluenceKit is at the very beginning of your content planning process.
 You'll get the most out of InfluenceKit if you plan your content here, collaborate with your team to create the content, and then use our built-in reporting.